 descriptor.addFamily(cf);

-If you create a table, you can modify the property of a column family in the table to use cold storage.
-If the column family contains data, the data is archived to cold storage only after a major compaction operation.
+If the column family already contains data, the data is moved to cold storage only after a major compaction runs.

 HBase Shell